Medical Information and Accessibility

 If you travel with a certified service dog, please contact Participant Resources upon acceptance into your program to ensure you are assigned suitable accommodations.
 All service dogs accompanying participants and faculty at Banff Centre must be certified in compliance with Alberta Government regulations which require dogs to meet the Alberta Training Standard either through training delivered by a program that is accredited by or holding candidacy status with Assistance Dogs International (ADI), a training program delivered by an organization on the Qualified List, or successful completion of the Service Dog Qualification Assessment

-The service dog must be with its handler at all times and in public the dog must wear a cape, harness, backpack, or other similar piece of equipment or clothing with a logo that is clear and easy to read and identifiable as an assistance dog.
+The service dog must be with its handler at all times and in public the dog must wear a cape, harness, backpack, or other similar piece of equipment or clothing with a logo that is clear and easy to read and identifiable as a service dog.
 The Alberta Government currently does not require accommodations be made for emotional support animals and does not require public access rights be granted to non-certified dogs (or service dogs in training from non-certified training programs) in restaurants or any space where food is prepared or served.

 Confidentiality and Release of Information